Hasan-Parves/MVVM_SwiftUI/README.md

 ### ViewModel
 * TransactionListViewModel
+    * ObservableObject to help SwiftUI TransactionListView
+    * Used to fetchTransactions

 ### Model
 * Transaction

 ### API Service
 * TransactionListService
+  * Custom API HTTP Client Request call
 * TransactionEndpoints
+  * Used to modify endpoint param like URL param, authentication data, validator, base path etc.

 ### Mock API Service
 * MockTransactionListService
+  * Used to return local directory mock data
+  * Also used to simulate forced error

 ### Helper
 * NetworkMonitor
+  * Used to check internet connection.
 * NetworkUnavailableView
+  * Used to show that the internet is not available.

 ## Test
 ### Unit Test